Notes on the Geography of Sudan: Nile Corridor

 The Nile dominates Northern Sudan as much as it does Egypt: it's the only substantial body of water, and it's fringed by land that's otherwise next to useless.

-The combined White and Blue Niles near Sabaluka, at the 6th Cataract of the Nile.
+The Nile near Sabaluka, at the 6th Cataract of the Nile.

 The banks of the river are often irrigated.
 Here, we're looking upstream on the White Nile, where long narrow fields are irrigated by water electrically pumped from the river.